b3ngineer/redux-boilerplate/README.md

 # terse-redux
 Making Redux terse... because if I have to write one more switch statement I'm going to barf.

+### Don't use this module if...

+* You find writing boilerplate code *soothing*.
+* You think verbose code is good code (no matter what it does).
+* You get paid by the file.

 ### Installation

 ```bash